Code-Done-Right/Economica/STATUS.md

 # 📃 Preface

 **SWITCHING TO PYCORD**
-We are switching to pycord since it's a fork of discord.py and it's maintained currently!
+We are switching to pycord since it's a fork of discord.py and it's maintained currently.
-The bot will be python based, again!
+The bot will be python based, again.

 # 🐛 Updates and Bugfixes

-- Fixed the interaction message glitch!
+- Fixed the interaction message glitch

 # ⛔ Issues